mercure-imaging/mercure/docs/usage.rst

   float(@SliceThickness@) < 2.0

 To test a routing rule before activating it, click the icon with the cog wheels on the left side of input box.
-If you see a red icon in the dialog, the rule is invalid (it will also show you why).
+If you see a red icon in the dialog, the rule is invalid (the dialog will also tell you why).
 If the rule is valid, the dialog will test if the rule would trigger if a DICOM series with the values shown in the lower part of the dialog would arrive.
 You can modify these values and test if the rule acts as expected.

 .. hint:: If you make a mistake while changing the test values (e.g., missing a quotation mark), you will see a yellow icon.